Table of contents

 - Article 4: Recognition and Union Business

-- Article 6: No Discrimination, Harassment or Bullying
+- Article 6: No Discrimination, Workplace Violence or Harassment

 - Article 7: No Strike or Lock Out